akka/akka-http/docs/src/main/paradox/server-side/low-level-api.md

 `akka.http.server.pipelining-limit` config setting which prevents that more than the given number of outstanding requests is ever given to the user-supplied handler-flow.
 On the other hand, the handler flow itself can apply any kind of throttling itself.
-If you use the `Http.bindAndHandleAsync` entry-point, you can specify the `parallelism` argument (default = 1, i.e. pipelining disabled) to control the number of concurrent requests per connection.
+If you use the `Http.bindAndHandleAsync` entry-point, you can specify the `parallelism` argument (which defaults to `1`, which means that pipelining is disabled) to control the number of concurrent requests per connection.
 If you use `Http.bindAndHandle` or `Http.bind`, the user-supplied handler flow has full control over how many request it accepts simultaneously by applying backpressure.
 In this case, you can e.g. use Akka Stream's `mapAsync` combinator with a given parallelism to limit the number of concurrently handled requests.